daveandex/German-Traffic-Sign-Classification-/README.md

 # Traffic sign classification using CNN
 Classification of German traffic signs using convolutional neural network.
 This is a basic algorithm with a simple data preprocessing but without data augmentation and hyperparameter tuning.
+Implementation using keras and tensorflow.

 The model achieved a test accuracy of **97.9%**.